LinuxCNC/wlo/index.md

 LinuxCNC controls CNC machines.
 It can drive milling machines, lathes, 3d printers, laser cutters, plasma cutters, robot arms, hexapods, and more:

 * Runs under Linux (optionally with realtime extensions).
+Simple installation on Debian and Ubuntu, or via our Live/Install images.

 * Accepts G-code input, drives CNC machines in response.